 MPB is a free and open-source software package for computing the band structures, or dispersion relations, and electromagnetic modes of periodic dielectric structures, on both serial and parallel computers.
 MPB is an acronym for MIT Photonic Bands.
-MPB computes definite-frequency eigenstates, or harmonic modes, of Maxwell's equations in periodic dielectric structures for arbitrary wavevectors, using fully-vectorial and three-dimensional methods.
+MPB computes definite-frequency eigenstates, or harmonic modes, of Maxwell's equations for periodic dielectric structures of lossless, wavelength-independent, anisotropic and for arbitrary wavevectors, using fully-vectorial and three-dimensional methods.
 It is applicable to many problems in optics, such as waveguides and resonator systems, and photonic crystals.

 See also the complementary Meep package for time-domain simulations, reflection/transmission spectra, etc.

 - Free and open-source software under the GNU GPL.

 - Portable to any Unix-like system such as Linux, macOS, and FreeBSD.

 - Fully-vectorial 1d, 2d, 3d calculations.
 Iterative eigensolver techniques are employed to make large calculations possible.

 - Direct, frequency-domain eigensolver as opposed to indirect methods, e.g. time-domain.
 This means that you get both eigenvalues (frequencies) and eigenstates (electromagnetic modes) at the same time.
 See comparison of time-domain and frequency-domain techniques.

 - Targeted eigensolver.
 Iterative eigensolvers normally compute states (harmonic modes) with the lowest few frequencies.
 MPB can alternatively compute the modes whose frequencies are closest to a specified target frequency.
 This greatly reduces the number of bands that must be computed in guided or resonant mode calculations.

 - Field output in the HDF5 data format.

 To give you some feel for how long these calculations take, let us consider one typical data point.
 For the 3d band-structure of a diamond lattice of dielectric spheres in air, computing the lowest 10 bands on a 16×16×16 grid at 31 k-points, MPB took 8 seconds on a 2.8 GHz AMD Opteron under Debian with the ATLAS optimized BLAS library.
 Thus, at each k-point, MPB was minimizing a function with 81920 degrees of freedom in 0.26 seconds on average.

 Please cite the reference publication in any publication for which you found MPB useful.